SwissDataScienceCenter/renku/docs/user/setup.rst

 Platform Endpoint
 -----------------

-By default, the platform is configured to use ``http://renga.local`` as the endpoint.
-You can change this by defining the ``RENGA_ENDPOINT`` environment variable before starting the platform services.
+By default, the platform is configured to use ``http://renku.local`` as the endpoint.
+You can change this by defining the ``RENKU_ENDPOINT`` environment variable before starting the platform services.